Aggressive Chicago Defamation Defense Attorney Protecting Those Accused of Defamation, Libel, and Slander

 Defamation Defense (Anti-SLAPP): What if what I said or wrote wasn’t wrong and isn’t defamation?

-Our Chicago defamation, libel, and slander law firm in Chicago has experience defending people accused of defamation.
+Our Chicago libel and slander defense attorney has experience defending people accused of defamation.
 In some cases not only can you successfully show you did not defame someone, but you can also mount a counterattack and be awarded damages yourself.
 This can be accomplished when the person who is suing you is trying to silence you in violation of Anti-SLAPP laws.

 Anti-SLAPP laws protect speech made as part of public participation.
 In Illinois, the Anti-SLAPP Act (755 ILCS 110/15) (also known as the “Citizen Participation Act”).
 To challenge a lawsuit as a “SLAPP,” you must show that you are being sued for acts in furtherance of your rights of “petition, speech, association, or to otherwise participate in government.”
 These activities are protected and they are immune from liability, regardless of intent, except when they are not truly aimed at procuring a favorable government action, result, or outcome.
 The Illinois Supreme Court has construed the Citizen Participation Act fairly narrowly, so it is not a guarantee of immunity.